-* Paper is better documented to be invented during Han dynasty (after the Warring States period and Qin unification), but there may have been recent discovery of pieces of "proto-paper" that survived the elements.
+* Paper is better documented to be "more easily mass-produced" during Han dynasty (after the Warring States period and Qin unification), because there may have been recent discovery of pieces of "proto-paper" that survived the elements.
 I also believe animal skin type parchment may have been possible, just rarer, and not really common among people who don't read/write.

 * Fighting with Qi (Qi energy is not fiction, but in this story I'm too loose with its depiction, going with the Wuxia flavor)

 * wuxia-inspired martial arts should look and feel more "primitive" at the time; I can't find definitive argument of whether India's Kalaripayattu is a major influence to much of later era martial arts or not, only certain that "native born" martial arts would definitely have existed and evolved (every closed community in the world would develop its own fighting style), examples were stories of the assassins during the Warring States period, Swordswoman of Yue, Master Zhuang persuading King of Zhao to abandon his obsession with watching swordsmen kill each other, etc. True martial arts were born out of the necessity to kill.
 Fight in a way to not get killed, not about looking cool while doing it.